junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Mikey, so good to see you again."
 Comes Lucifer's long slimy voice from the other end of the war room the minute they enter.

 "What's him doing here?
-I thought he's supposed to be in the Dungeon?!"
+I thought he's supposed to be in the dungeon?!"
 Dean turns to Sam.

 "I can't keep watching him and commanding him what to do twenty-four seven, Dean!"
 Sam vents out bitterly.
 "Why don't *you* do the watching next time?
 Oh right, I forget, I'm the only one who can!
 So live with it!"